The History of Mitchell's Dance Studio

 The summer of 2014 was the last summer of Camp Mitchman but through the expertise of Joe Boccia and his daughter Bethani Boccia Moremong the studio continued with summer theater workshops which kept the Mitchman spirit alive as well as offered pupils to remain with Mitchell's during the summer months.

-Bethani continues as the 4th generation owner and operator of Mitchell's and was honored to help celebrate with the studio's 85th Follies this past spring with a show that had students dancing through the decades from 1930's to present day.
+Bethani continues as the 4th generation owner and operator of Mitchell's and was honored to help celebrate with the studio's 90th Follies this past spring with a show held at The Cabot Theater that had students dancing through the decades from 1930's to present day.